 The British Esports Association, the not-for-profit organisation set up to promote and support grassroots esports, will be broadcasting student esports matches every week going forward.

-Team sign ups are now open for the 2020/21 British Esports Championships, a series of competitive gaming tournaments for students aged 12+ in schools and colleges across the UK.
+The 2020/21 British Esports Championships are a series of competitive gaming tournaments for students aged 12+ in schools and colleges across the UK.
 A brand new platform has been created, making it easier for teams to log in, view the latest standings, top plays and more.

-Sign-ups have opened today (September 1st 2020) and close on September 25th 2020.
+Sign-ups opened on September 1st 2020 and closed on September 25th 2020.
 Registration must be made by a member of staff, for example a teacher.

 Matches will be aired live on Twitch.tv/britishesports every Wednesday from October 7th at 4pm BST.
 Broadcasts will alternate, so one week League of Legends matches will be shown, then Overwatch another week, and Rocket League the next.

 Due to the large number of matches taking place every week from hundreds of school and college teams, British Esports will select a handful of matches to show on Twitch each week, and will ensure each team gets featured on stream throughout the course of the season.

 There will be a second smaller registration period in December, but teams registering then will automatically be placed into division 2 for the spring term, due to not taking part in qualification.